About the programme

 Pathways to Banking and Finance is a programme that aims to inspire and support students to explore a range of careers in the banking and financial sectors, including accountancy, investment banking, tax and asset management.
 It has been developed to widen access to the financial sector following research which showed that 51% of leaders in the profession came from a narrow range of social backgrounds.

 The programme aims to raise students’ aspirations and allow them to make informed decisions about their future career.
-The programme achieves this through work experience, skills workshops, mentoring as well as networking opportunities with those already in the industry.
+The programme achieves this through opportunities to apply for work experience, academic taster days, skills workshops, as well as networking opportunities with those already in the industry.

 Key Stage 5

 Pathways to Banking and Finance also offers a two year cohort programme for Year 12 and Year 13 students.
 The key information is contained within this menu.
 Open each section to find out more.

 • Opportunity to network with lots of finance professionals to better understand career opportunities in the sector